uc-python/advanced-python-datasci/README.md

 2. Download the files as a zip - This will allow you to download a static copy of the files here, but in order to get any updates you'll need to redownload the entire repo.
 Use [this link](https://github.com/uc-python/advanced-python-datasci/archive/master.zip)

 ### About Your Instructor
-I am a Lead Data Scientist at 84.51˚ and an adjunct instructor at the University of Cincinnati.
+I'm a Lead Data Scientist at 84.51˚ and an adjunct instructor at the University of Cincinnati.
 I've been teaching classes professionally on Python, Linux, and Spark for over three years.

 If you have any issues or concerns, feel free to contact me via email: at [ethanpswan@gmail.com](mailto:ethanpswan@gmail.com)